t3knomanzer/maxmix-website/_blocks/home-card-20.md

 ---
-title: Make it your own
+title: Much more
-image: /home/cards/08.jpg
+image: /home/cards/03.jpg
 ---

-It begins with the hardware.
-Pick the base model, one of the many remixes from the community or build your own.
-Tune every setting in the software to fit your needs.
+Not just for gamers.
+Maxmix can control the volume of every application on you pc individually.